nikcorg/commonjs-and-amd/README.md

 ## Application startup

 * Application startup is always done by loading the components monolith, which using <code>bootstrap.js</code> loads the application startup script
+* As a benefit the <code>script</code>-tag for "booting up" remains unchanged between dev and release

 ## Demo